This depends on the size of the property and complexity of systems such HVAC. More complex properties will take longer.

 If you ask Ynni Cymru Energy Solutions Ltd to produce your EPC, you can receive your certificate by email within 4-5 days for simple properties, depending on complexity.
 For other suppliers, you will need to check with them.

-The EPC will need to be paid in full within 10 days following the survey and production of the EPC.
-I can only accept cheques or a bank transfer.
+The EPC will need to be paid in full within 7 days following the survey and production of the EPC.
+We can only accept cheques or a bank transfer.
 A receipt will be given to you for the fee paid.

-No I'm not.
+No we are not.
 I produce the Energy Performance Certificate in advance for you before you contact a Green Deal Provider who will then assign a GDA to your Green Deal application.

-No. You may point out to perspective purchasers that you have made the changes and therefore increased the energy efficiency rating.
-You may consider commisioning a revised EPC to fully represent the new energy levels.
+No. You may point out to prospective purchasers that you have made the changes and therefore increased the energy efficiency rating.
+You may consider commissioning a revised EPC to fully represent the new energy levels.
 This will require a re-visit and further assessment cost.

-This is a great idea and if you decide to move within 10 years the EPC will still be valid.
-If you are not moving, you will definitely benefit from finding out how good your home is at generating and retaining the energy used and what improvements could be made to reduce your energy bills.
+This is a great idea and if you decide to move or rent within 10 years the EPC will still be valid.
+If you are not moving or renting, you will definitely benefit from finding out how good your building is at generating and retaining the energy used and what improvements could be made to reduce your energy bills.

 Yes, although some may charge a nominal fee to check its legality.